Building Marble Machine 2

 Hard drive gong and bicycle bell The dump-o-matic and clanking metal channel didn't use up all the vertical drop I had available, so I added some more stuff to convert the remaining height (energy) into noises of various kinds.

 One of the things I really wanted to integrate was a hard disk platter.
 Unfortunately, modern hard drives don't make as good a gong as the old 5.25" hard drives did, and I didn't have any of the old platters around.
 Still, the newer platters are much shinier and prettier than the old ferrite coated 5-meg jobs.
-This hard drive gong in the machine is strategically placed to catch the marbles from the dump-o-matic, and deflect them inwards to the marble machine, making marble loss less likely.
-It is mounted in such a way that it is only in contact with felt, and with minimal pressure, as not to dampen the vibrations.
+This hard drive gong in the machine is strategically placed to catch the marbles from the dump-o-matic, and deflect them inwards to the marble machine.
+This cuts down on marble loss.
+The platter is mounted in such a way that it's only in contact with felt, and with minimal pressure, as not to dampen the vibrations.
 It makes a nice 'ting' when the marbles hit it, but I wish it was louder.

-For the marbles from the clanking angle iron, I deflect those forward again and let them roll down the angled track to hit a bicycle bell.
+I built a long ramp to deflect marbles from the clanking iron forward again.
+At the end of the ramp is a small bicycle bell.
 I wish I'd had a bigger bicycle bell - the one I use isn't loud enough.
 Still, adds a nice 'ping' when a marble hits it.
-The bell is placed to bounce the marbles towards the gong, so the marbles hit it just once and let it ring out.
+The bell is placed to bounce the marbles off towards the left so each marble hits it just once and then lets it ring.

 Power source

-hand crank Originally I was planning on motorizing Marble Machine 2, just like Marble Machine 1.
+hand crank Originally I was planning on motorizing this machine, just like Marble Machine 1.
 Experimenting with just the big wheels, I realized that with a smaller gear on the drive shaft, it would be just the right speed for hand cranking.
-This marble machine is very efficient, so its a pleasure to hand crank.
+This marble machine is very efficient, so it's fun to crank and surprisingly easy given how loud the machine is.

 34 second video of marble machine 2 in action: